barklan/luabyexample/content/docs/howtorun.md

 ## 1. Online

-You can try lua [interactively](https://www.lua.org/cgi-bin/demo).
+You can try lua [interactively](https://www.lua.org/demo.html).

 ## 4. System package

-There is also [LuaJIT project](https://luajit.org/) - a Just-In-Time Compiler for Lua.
+Before you should know that there is also [LuaJIT project](https://luajit.org/) - a Just-In-Time Compiler for Lua.
 It can be used as a drop-in replacement for Lua.

 {{< tabs >}}